jathinkolla/onymos-fs/Readme.md

-# Onymos Stock Trading Engine
+# Stock Trading Engine

 ## 📌 Overview
-This project is a real-time **Stock Trading Engine** designed as part of the Onymos Hiring coding challenge.
+This project is a real-time **Stock Trading Engine**.
 It implements an efficient order matching system that processes buy and sell transactions while ensuring **thread safety** and **lock-free** operations.

 The solution adheres to the following requirements:
 - **Supports 1,024 tickers (stocks) being traded**.